NidhiJain18/Data_Analysis/README.md

 date: "2023-10-06"
 output: html_document
 ---
+This analysis is done using 'R' programming language

 # ASK
 we define the problem and objectives of our case study and its desired outcome.